perladvent/perldotcom/content/article/_pub_2010_03_more-code-less-cruft-managing-distributions-with-distzilla.md

 {
+   "draft" : null,
+   "authors" : [
+      "ricardo-signes"
+   ],
    "description" : "Every software distribution is a bunch of files written and maintained by programmers.
 The files are of three types: code, documentation, and crap&mdash;though this distinction is too subtle.
 Much of the documentation and code is crap, too.
 It's pointless.
-It's...", "draft" : null,
-   "slug" : "/pub/2010/03/more-code-less-cruft-managing-distributions-with-distzilla.html",
+It's...", "slug" : "/pub/2010/03/more-code-less-cruft-managing-distributions-with-distzilla.html", "categories" : "tooling",
+   "image" : null,
+   "title" : "More Code, Less Cruft: Managing Distributions with Dist::Zilla", "date" : "2010-03-09T16:14:12-08:00",
    "tags" : [
       "cpan",
       "dist-zilla",